Skip to content

 - kubectl get pod -n prod

-Step 6: Observability of GitLab CI
+Step 6: Observability of Gitlab CI

-6.1 Deploy the Reviews Microservice
+6.1 Publish Reviews Microservice

 image